rcpch/digital-growth-charts-server/docs/integrator/client-specification.md

 - These datasets all overlap, and therefore when plotting them, they must be passed to charting packages as 4 individual series.
 This means they will appear as discontinuous, with breaks in the lines where they meet/overlap.

 - There is a natural step at each of these time points which **must** be respected.
 If all 4 datasets are presented 0-20y as a continuous dataset, chart packages will interpolate the gaps and the intentional 'step' will be lost.
+This is particularly clinically relevant at aged 2 y, where infant are measured standing, not lying as is standard before this age.
+This leads to a natural small step in the data which must be respected.
+There is no change in references at this transition from infancy to childhood, but the reference data have values for both lying and standing, so both should be plotted.

 - The API endpoint returns the chart data in an array of arrays.
 The first level array represents the 9 centiles `[0.4, 2, 9 , 25, 50, 75, 91, 98, 99.6]`, with each centile in turn having a nested array of 4 arrays of data, one for each dataset (see below).
 The individual data points are reported as float values for x and y coordinates.
 X corresponds to decimal age, y to the measurement value of the chart requested.
+If the `three-percent-centiles` optionally is passed in (instead of the default `cole-nine-centiles`) an older format of 9 centiles `[3, 5, 10, 25, 50, 75, 90, 95, 97]` is returned.
+The `nine-cole-centiles` is default if no parameter is passed, and this is the international standard.

 - The chart data is only returned for the measurement method requested - if only height is supplied, only height centile data will be returned.